 - Industrial lighting

-And what is the rustic industrial look without furniture? (of course)
+And what is the industrial rustic look without furniture?

-We have a great selection, from simply rustic with a slight influence of industrial, like metal accents, to more literal interpretations of industrial – e.g., aged metal and factory cart wheels.
+At Schneiderman’s, we offer a great selection of furniture that’s perfect for adding that rustic industrial edge.
+From simply rustic with a slight influence of industrial to more literal interpretations of industrial rustic – e.g., aged metal and factory cart wheels.